Monkey Island: Cancelled film

-The Secret of Monkey Island
+The "Secret" of Monkey Island

 None of the first five games explicitly reveal the "Secret of Monkey Island".
-LeChuck himself, when asked in the second and third games, refuses to answer the question; Guybrush can eventually prod LeChuck to confess that he does not know what the secret is.
 The team behind Escape from Monkey Island attempted to resolve the issue by showing that the Giant Monkey Head was actually the control room of a Giant Monkey Robot.
 The cut-scene in which the revelation was made is called "The Real Secret of Monkey Island".

 Gilbert stated that he never told anyone what the true secret of Monkey Island is.
-Gilbert stated in a 2004 interview that when the game was originally conceived it was considered "too big", so they split it into three parts.
-He added that he "knows what the third [part] is" and "how the story's supposed to end", indicating that he had a definite concept of the secret and a conclusive third game.
+In a 2004 interview, Gilbert stated that when the game was originally conceived, it was considered "too big", so they split it into three parts.
+He added that he "knows what the third [part] is" and "how the story's supposed to end", indicating that he had a definite concept of the “secret” and a conclusive third game.

-The true nature of the secret acts as the focus of Return to Monkey Island, with several characters competing with one another to find "the Secret" and debating as to its nature.
-The game's conclusion reveals the secret to be a novelty T-shirt earned as a prize at a pirate-themed amusement park, which has acted as the setting for all of Guybrush's previous adventures.
-Guybrush, as the game's narrator, is intentionally ambiguous as to whether this is the actual secret, suggesting that the secret is different things to different people, and putting forth the notion that the story of the journey and the joy of speculating about the secret with others is more valuable than the reward itself.
+The true nature of the secret is the main focus of Return to Monkey Island, with several characters competing amongst themselves in a race to discover "the Secret".
+The game's conclusion reveals the secret to be a novelty T-shirt earned as a prize at a pirate-themed amusement park, which has acted as the setting for all of Guybrush Threepwood’s previous adventures.
+Threepwood, as the game's narrator, is intentionally ambiguous as to whether this is the actual secret, even suggesting that the secret means different things to different people, and putting forth the notion that the story of the journey (and the joy of speculating about the secret with others) is more valuable than the reward itself.

-After the release of "Return to Monkey Island," Ron Gilbert stated in a successive interview that the true secret, as conceived during development of the first installment of the series, was that Guybrush was in fact in a pirate-themed amusement park.
+After the release of Return to Monkey Island, Gilbert stated in an interview that the true secret (as conceived during development of the first installment of the series) is that Guybrush was, in fact, inside of a pirate-themed amusement park the entire time.